All Locations > Arizona > Northern Arizona > Sedona Area > West Sedona > Dry Creek Road… > Boynton Canyon > Nirvana Buttress

 Pitch 3: Head up a steepening right-leaning ramp and launch over the height-dependent crux bulge.
 Continue up low-angle rollover slabs to a big ledge with sturdy pine tree anchor.
 After belaying your party up, untie and scramble 20 feet to Nirvana.
 (5.9, 70 feet, 3 bolts)

 The climb tops out on a huge slickrock dancefloor with superb views of Boynton Canyon and the distant Verde Valley.
-From here it is possible, if so desired, to scramble a couple hundred feet to the white-capped summit above.
+From here it is possible, if so desired, to scramble a couple hundred feet to the white-capped summit of Peak 5634.
 An incredible perspective of the Seven Canyons awaits.

 Rappel the route with a single 60m rope.
 To avoid going back through the Vortex Tunnel, rappel 100 feet from Junipine Ledge using the cordelette anchor on the juniper.